abelardoacm/genomic_seg_plots/README.md

 ```
 .
-├── bin <-  Where you have to be to invoke ./genomic_seg_plots
+├── bin <-  Where you have to be to invoke scripts
 │
 ├── data
-│   └── Raw_database <- NCBI genomic genbank files
+│   └── Raw_database <- Place here genomic genbank files
 │
 └── results
     ├── GenFeatures_locations <- Contains csv files with genomic features extracted from genbank file
     ├── Proteomic_fasta <- Fasta aminoacid files to serve as seg input
     ├── seg <- NCBI seg analysis output for high (.faa), low (.faa) and both (.csv) type of sequences
     ├── Complexity_genomic_plots/anytaxon <- tiff figures built with ggplot2
+    ├── stackedplots <- tiff files of stacked SS plots
 ```
 >### Using ./genomic_complexplots.sh
 Analyzed sequences of **anytaxon** must be contained in [data/Raw_Database/](https://github.com/abelardoacm/genomic_seg_plots/tree/main/data/Raw_database) for what we suggest to download sequences taxon by taxon as follows, with the general query: